-Download our essential tools: the Maryland Plain Language Checklist and our Web Content Review Tool.
+Download our essential tools: the Maryland Plain Language Checklist, Web Content Review Tool, Health Literacy Criteria for Media Campaigns, and Health Literacy Criteria for Grants and Contracts.

 The resources on this page will help you plan, assess, and revise your communications using science-based and best practices approaches to plain language and clear communication.